bootscore/bs-contact-form-7/README.md

 1. Download and install [Contact Form 7](https://wordpress.org/plugins/contact-form-7/)
 2. Download and install this Support plugin for it
 3. Setup your forms with HTML markup like below and replace with your data.
-4. Do not change the `id="gdpr"` of the acceptance and the `class="wpcf7-submit"` of the send button.
-Otherwise it will not work.
-When change this, you have to adjust it in the plugins folder js/contactform-script.js in lines 16 and 33 – 48.

 ## HTML Markup